frontendpatterns/frontendpatterns.dev/src/content/patterns/api-mocking.md

 ## Solution

-Apply the API Mocking pattern by replacing real API calls with controlled responses for predictable testing, and reinforce it with concise examples or tests.
+Replace real API calls with controlled responses for predictable testing.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.